Bookmark the New Website www.ochlsouthhoa.com

 Ways to get rid of yard waste:

-• Waste Management pick up GREEN yard waste bins weekly (website link).
+• Waste Management picks up GREEN yard waste bins weekly (website link).

-• Local facilities that are accepting large amount of yard waste (website link)
+• Local facilities that are accepting a large amount of yard waste (website link)

 Play equipment shall be located in the rear yard.
 Basketball backboards should be made of a transparent material.
 Portable basketball hoops should be stored in a screened side yard when not in use.